rokath/trice/docs/TriceUserManual.md

 ###  15.6. <a id='logfile-viewing'></a>Logfile viewing

-Logfiles, **trice** tool generated with sub-command switch `-color off`, are normal ASCII files.
+Logfiles, Trice tool generated with sub-command switch `-color off`, are normal ASCII files.
 If they are with color codes, these are ANSI escape sequences.

 - Simply `cat trice.log`.
 One view option is also `less -R trice.log`.
 The Linux command `less` is also available inside the windows git bash.
 - Under Windows one could also download and use [ansifilter](https://sourceforge.net/projects/ansifilter/) for logfile viewing.
 A monospaced font is recommended.